Emo2003/ema_store/README.md

 ### Prerequisites

-Make sure you have Flutter installed on your machine.
+Make sure Flutter is installed and configured on your machine:

-Verify your Flutter installation:

 ```bash
 flutter doctor